gameballers/gameball-node/README.md

 Please refer to the  [Gameball API docs](https://docs.gameball.co).
 ## Installation
 ---
 You don't need this source code unless you want to modify the SDK.
-If you just want to use the SDK, just run:
+For using the SDK, just run:
 ```js
 npm install gameball
 ```
 ### Dependencies
-Download sha1 package using the following command.
+Download sha1 package required for computing the message validation hash using the following command.
 ```js
 npm install sha1
 ```